rostools/prodigenr/CONTRIBUTING.md

 difficult and `low priority` or `high priority` for issues to focus more on.

 No matter how you contribute, your help and thoughts and ideas are truly appreciated!!

-## Contacting for specific questions.

-For questions that don't really belong as an Issue or for other questions such as about contributing, you can contact me by my email (lwjohnst@gmail.com).